chimera-linux/chimera-linux.github.io/_docs/installation/partitioning/zfs.md

 ```
 # apk add linux-rpi-zfs-bin
 ```

-Note that the `linux-stable` kernel that tracks the latest stable branch is not guaranteed to work with ZFS, so it does not come with installable binary modules.

 If you have your own kernel, or a kernel without ZFS binary modules, you can try managing the ZFS modules via CKMS: